gnomeontherun/futures-festival/_sessions/full-spectrum-blackness.md

 speakers:
 - speaker: Sophia Bazile
   image: "/images/2020/sophia-bazile.jpg"
-  speakerTitle: Indpendent Researcher; Coach and Consultant
+  speakerTitle: Independent Researcher; Coach and Consultant
   bio: As a first-generation Haitian-American who has lived in Latin America, the
     UAE, China, and Southeast Asia, Sophia was moved to contribute to Black Futures research around experiences and perceptions of “blackness” in a global context.